UgCS Photogrammetry tool for UAV Land Survey Missions

 - UgCS Photogrammetry tool for UAV Land surveying missions

 - Main UAV advantages compared to traditional survey solutions

 - Step one: Specify the desired result

-- Step two: import accurate map and elevation data to UgCS (optional)
+- Step two: import an accurate map and elevation data to UgCS (optional)

 - Step four: deploy ground control points (optional)